 The picture below is of me and my "fried out kombi" somewhere in Germany near Baden-Baden having driven the Autobahn through snow and sleet.
 I purchased it second hand and very well used, but given that it was German it would probably go on forever!
 It made me feel like a big girl, rather like how I felt with my first SUV in America!
 I had a thing about German cars back then, in fact German anything: wiener schnitzel, men, skiing in the Black Forest!

 At the time I was dating the Head Chef from the hotel I worked at in England, who conveniently happened to be German!
 For the three years we were together we would visit his family in Baden-Baden, take the ferry from Dover across to France, and drive across Europe.
 The heating in the van didn't work, hence the yeti boots and puffer coat, neither did 3rd gear!
-You had to rev up the engine sufficiently to go straight from 2nd gear to 4th gear!
-Despite this, we made it up a mountain in the Black Forest of Germany to go skiing and back to England in one piece!
+I had to rev up the engine sufficiently to go straight from 2nd gear to 4th gear!
+Despite this, we made it up a mountain in the Black Forest of Germany to ski and back to England in one piece!

 Barret-Jackson brings back fond memories as you wander the aisles of old relics!
 I told you I had a thing for German cars - let me tell you how much of a thing!